ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 .. note::

   In the final version of the observers, following the noise functions, please have all data as strings.
-Age must be rounded to the nearest whole number.
+Age must be rounded down to a whole number before applying noise.